-Other Dispositions-The following dispositions have not been presented as discontinued operations in the Company's consolidated financial statements as the Company does not believe that disclosure of the following disposed water and wastewater utility systems as discontinued operations is meaningful to the reader of the financial statements for making investment decisions either individually or in the aggregate.
-The gains disclosed below are reported in the consolidated statements of net income as a reduction to operations and maintenance expense.
+Other Disposition - The following disposition has not been presented as discontinued operations in the Company's consolidated financial statements as the Company does not believe that disclosure of the following disposed water and wastewater utility system as discontinued operations is meaningful to the reader of the financial statements for making investment decisions.
+The gain disclosed below is reported in the consolidated statements of net income as a reduction to operations and maintenance expense.